trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 #### Learnable

 > ...
 Postgres has one of the largest documentation sources
-> and accessibile community driven learning resources.
+> and accessible community driven learning resources.
 > In addition,
 > it's widely used and supported,
 > meaning supporting software (such as ORMs)